Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 They also direct traffic for your solar system by controlling the flow of electricity between panels, batteries, and the grid for optimal efficiency.

 Hybrid solar inverters come with advanced features like Wi-Fi connectivity and smartphone apps, allowing users to monitor energy production and battery status in real time.
-This helps them make informed decisions about energy usage and optimize their solar energy system’s performance.
-This is called consumption monitoring and it’s useful in determining how to use your solar system in response to your energy habits.
+This helps them make informed decisions about energy usage and optimise their solar energy system’s performance.
+This is called consumption monitoring (energy use monitoring) and it’s useful in determining how to use your solar system in response to your energy habits.

 Now when you hear all of that, a hybrid inverter sounds pretty good.